eralpkor/todomvc/README.md

 ### This is the end result as of 6/16/19

-TodoMVC jQuery removed
+TodoMVC jQuery removed.
-Working app in this link
+Working app @ this link
 URL: https://eralpkor.github.io/todomvc/

 original app can be found @